-While professional competence and specific CBT techniques and strategies are often necessary components of an effective therapy experience, the relationship between the therapist and client is equally essential.
+While specific CBT techniques and strategies are often necessary components of an effective therapy experience, the relationship between the therapist and client is equally essential.
 When selecting a therapist, you want both– tools and a good relationship.
-This is what I seek to provide.
-I do not apply a one-size-fits-all CBT approach.
-Rather, I collaborate with my clients to determine the most efficient and effective ways to engage them in the process of reflection and change, all the while fostering a sense of emotional safety infused with challenge needed to grow.
-In other words, I appreciate the creation of a strong therapeutic relationship and work to enable my clients to set goals, build insight and mindful awareness, and step into a space of vulnerability where they often delight in the process of testing and stretching their limits, emotionally, cognitively, and behaviorally.
-I aim to be an open-minded, non-judgmental professional and overall human.
-I am an LGBTQetc. affirming psychologist and I welcome exploration and discussion of intersectionality and diversity in all shapes and forms.
+This is what we seek to provide.
+We do not apply a one-size-fits-all CBT approach.
+Rather, we collaborate with clients to determine the most efficient and effective ways to engage them in the process of reflection and change, all the while fostering a sense of emotional safety infused with challenge needed to grow.
+In other words, we appreciate the creation of a strong therapeutic relationship and work to enable clients to set goals, build insight and mindful awareness, and step into a space of vulnerability where they often delight in the process of testing and stretching their limits, emotionally, cognitively, and behaviorally.